C24 H36 N4 O6 S2

 Locations: Denmark, Germany, United States

-Purpose: The purpose of this study is to compare the effectiveness of romidepsin plus the investigational drug 3BNC117 to the effectiveness of romidepsin administered alone in controlling viral load during a treatment interruption.9,15
+Purpose: The purpose of this study was to compare the effectiveness of romidepsin plus the investigational drug 3BNC117 to the effectiveness of romidepsin administered alone in controlling viral load during a structured treatment interruption of ART.9,15

 Study Names: BIOSKILL; EudraCT 2015-003186-28